multiverseweb/Dataverse/README.md

   ```
   npm install
   ```
-- Then, install the prettier extension in order to format the code consistently accross all devices.
+- Then, install the Prettier extension in order to format the code consistently accross all devices.

   <img src="documentation/images/prettier.PNG" width="600px">

-- After you have installed Prettier, press `Ctrl + Shift + p` and type `Reload window` and select the first option to reload, then prettier will be automatically applied.
+- After you have installed Prettier, press `Ctrl + Shift + p` to open the Command Palette and type `Reload window` and select the first option to reload, then prettier will be automatically applied.

 ---